cgwire/kitsu/faq/README.md

 When you click on the **Bell** button, it will open the **Notifications** page.

-Ther,e you can see all the changes made on the **Tasks** you are following or assigned.
+There, you can see all the changes made on the **Tasks** you are following or assigned.

 ![Notification page](../img/faq/notification_page.png)

-There is a lot of informations an a notification :
+There is a lot of informations on a notification :
 * (1) the name of the **author**
 * (2) the related **entity**
 * (3) the related **task**